 - The student must have served in the U.S. Armed Forces for a period of more than thirty consecutive days;

-- The student must give advance written or verbal notice of such service to the director of academic administration.
+- The student must give advance written or verbal notice of such service to the assistant dean for academic affairs.
 In providing the advance notice the student does not need to indicate whether the student intends to return.
 This advance notice need not come directly from the student, but rather, can be made by an appropriate officer of the U.S. Armed Forces or official of the U.S. Department of Defense.
 Notice is not required if precluded by military necessity.
 In all cases, this notice requirement can be fulfilled at the time the student seeks readmission, by submitting an attestation that the student performed the service.

 - The student must not be away from the School to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
-If a student’s time away from the School to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the director of academic administration to determine if the student remains eligible for guaranteed readmission.
+If a student’s time away from the School to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the assistant dean for academic affairs to determine if the student remains eligible for guaranteed readmission.